-Alexander graduated from Vanderbilt University and earned a law degree from Stanford in 1992, before beginning her career as civil rights advocate.
-In 1998, Alexander was hired as the founding director of the northern-California ACLU chapter´s Racial Justice Project.
-There, she started to see the problems that she would write about in The New Jim Crow.
+Alexander graduated from Vanderbilt University, then earned a law degree from Stanford in 1992, before beginning her career as civil rights advocate.
+In 1998, Alexander was hired as the founding director of the Northern California ACLU chapter´s Racial Justice Project.
+There she started to see the problems that she would write about in The New Jim Crow.
 While interviewing potential plaintiffs in a case against the Oakland Police Department, Alexander met a young man who had kept detailed notes about years of police abuse in his neighborhood.
 She was prepared to use his testimony to move forward with the case until she learned he was a drug felon.
 Though he insisted he'd been framed by a police officer, Alexander knew the drug conviction could undermine his credibility in court.
 Angry, the young man told her that she wouldn't find anyone in his neighborhood who didn't have a record.
 He tore up his notes and left the office, yelling, "You're no better than the police.
 You're just like them.
 I can't believe I trusted you."

-Months later Alexander read in the newspaper that the several police officers, including one the young man mentioned, had been arrested for framing and beating up innocent citizens.
+Months later Alexander read in the newspaper that the several police officers, including one the young man had mentioned, had been arrested for framing and beating up innocent citizens.
 During a radio interview in 2012, Alexander recalled her feelings in that moment: "…he's right about me.
 The minute he told me he was a felon, I stopped listening.
 I couldn't even hear what he had to say.
-And I realized that my crime wasn't so much that I had refused to represent an innocent man, someone who had been telling me the truth, but that I had been blind to all those who were guilty and that their stories weren't being told”.
-That realization was the seed of The New Jim Crow.
+And I realized that my crime wasn't so much that I had refused to represent an innocent man, someone who had been telling me the truth, but that I had been blind to all those who were guilty and that their stories weren't being told."
+That realization planted the seed forThe New Jim Crow.

 In the book, Alexander proposes that these inequities are both established and reinforced by the mass incarceration of young African Americans and the barriers they face reintegrating into civilian society when they are released from prison.
-Depending on the state in which they reside, non-violent drug felons may lose the right to vote and their eligibility for receive food stamps and public housing.
+Depending on the states in which they reside, non-violent drug felons may lose the right to vote and their eligibility for food stamps and public housing.
 With a felony record, it is difficult to find a job.
-For those that do, pay can be garnished in order to pay back past court fees and fines.
+For those that do, pay can be garnished in order to pay back court fees and fines.

 These obstacles create a system that, according to Alexander, "seems designed to send folks back to prison, which is what, in fact, happens the vast majority of the time."